5/8/2025

 speaker

-Eva McGrath
+Aoife McGrath

 speaker

-Tom Whelan
+Tom Whalen

 speaker

-Mitchell Craft
+Mitchell Krebs

-Thanks Tom.
-Before moving to the Q&A I want to quickly highlight slide 17 that summarizes our top priorities over the remainder of 2025.
-With several key company catalysts now converging at the same time that prices are reaching much higher levels we offer investors peer leading leverage to both silver and gold and provide our shareholders with exposure to a rapidly strengthening profile as 2025 unfolds.
+Thanks, Tom.
+Before moving to the Q&A, I want to quickly highlight slide 17 that summarizes our top priorities over the remainder of 2025.
+With several key company catalysts now converging at the same time that prices are reaching much higher levels, we offer investors peer-leading leverage to both silver and gold and provide our shareholders with exposure to a rapidly strengthening profile as 2025 unfolds.
 We look forward to updating you as we deliver what should be a record year for core mining.
-With that let's go ahead and open it up for questions.
+With that, let's go ahead and open it up for questions.

 speaker